SwathiSathish/text-translator/README.md

 * Here, redis has been used as a persistent cache storage.
 Redis is key-value store and it has built-in store for data structures like list,hashes and it can persist the data.
 One can start the server by running the command redis-server.

 * Once we translate a new text by giving the appropriate the target language, application stores the translated text in the cache.
 Then , if one tries to translate the same text with the same targeted language as before, then the text is been fetched from the cache.

+* For Smart pre caching, as per the requirenment, I would like to share my thoughts.
+If a user translates a text into kannada, he is likely to also translate the same text to hindi.
+For this, we might have to get the user's location.
+Based on that, we could get the regional languages.
+Once we get the languages, the text can be converted to respective languages and stored in the cache.